unovue/radix-vue/docs/content/components/splitter.md

 ```

-### Collapse/Expand programatically
+### Collapse/Expand programmatically

-Sometimes panels need to resize or collapse/expand in response to user actions. `SplitterPanel` expose a `collapse` and `expand` methods to achieve this.
+Sometimes panels need to resize or collapse/expand in response to user actions. `SplitterPanel` exposes the `collapse` and `expand` methods to achieve this.

 ```vue line=2,7,14
 <script setup lang="ts">